Classify events with NXLog Agent

 This configuration collects Windows events with the im_msvistalog input module, which automatically parses the events into structured data.
 It filters for successful logon events and enriches matching event records with $EventAction, $EventStatus, and $AccountName fields.

-Finally, it converts records to JSON format using the to_json() procedure of the xm_json module.
+Finally, it converts the events to JSON format using the to_json() procedure of the xm_json module.

 nxlog.conf